Apple Inc’s Migration Assistant is a great way to transfer your files, preferences and settings. From an old Mac or a Mac you no longer use.

 Typically, most users would use Migration Assistant when they’ve bought a new Mac.
 Say you treated yourself to a spanking new M1 Mac.
 And now you need to move everything from your older Mac on to it.

-When you transfer your files to another Mac.
+When you transfer files to another Mac.
 That Mac is set up for you so that when you log in.
 It all looks as it did on your old Mac.

 Choice On Moving Your Information